tomeryeh/demo/chat/tutorial.101.md

 The constructor takes an `options` object as parameter, in which the chat room id can be defined.

-It also prepares the chat room properties.
-For that we will need:
+It also defines the chat room properties we will need.

 * _messages_: An array containing the messages we get on the chat.
 * _subscribed_: A boolean value that indicates if our chat room object has subscribed to Kuzzle.
-* _kuzzleSubscription_: Once it has subscribed to Kuzzle, stores the matching [KuzzleRoom](http://kuzzleio.github.io/sdk-documentation/#kuzzleroom) object.
+* _kuzzleSubscription_: Once the subscription to Kuzzle is established, this attribute is used to store the corresponding [KuzzleRoom](http://kuzzleio.github.io/sdk-documentation/#kuzzleroom) object.

 :warning: _The vocabulary can be confusing between our application chat room and Kuzzle internal rooms on which it relies.